mahdiiithg/portfolio/src/posts/portfolio/0_react-expensify/react-expensify.md

 image: 'react-expensify.png'
 ---

-A todo App, where the user has the ability to Add/Edit/Delete todos.
-Todos are saved to the Firestore, so the user can basically login anywhere and have access to his todos.
+An Expens Management webApp, where the user has the ability to Add/Edit/Delete expenses. expenses are saved to the Firestore, so the user can basically login anywhere and have access to his data.
 The App uses Firebase for the Authentication system.